Chemical Dependency Partial Hospitalization Program

 Treatment includes group therapy, family therapy, individual therapy, and linkage to the AA or NA 12 step support groups.

 The program has campus apartments if the patient needs somewhere to live while attending treatment due to distance issues from Parkwood.
-Anyone who lives in the campus apartment will also have food, transportation to and from treatment, and AA or NA, and utilities provided.
+Anyone who lives in the campus apartment will also have food and utilities provided.

 Program Mission and Philosophy